scocoyash/scocoyash.github.io/_posts/2020-05-24-speeding-up-convolutions.md

 On my PC, executing this algorithm gave the following result:

 ```
-Elapsed time: 1192.744019 milliseconds; GFLOps=0.018544
+Elapsed time: 2475.364990 milliseconds GFlops: 0.108443
 ```

 Eww!
 6 nested Loops!!<br/>
-Wooping **1.2 seconds** to run a basic convolution operation.
+Wooping **2.4 seconds** to run a basic convolution operation.
 It's terribly slow.
 We can execute a whole CNN network using Tensorflow in less than 100 milliseconds and here we are, just performing a single convolution operation taking ~100x more time.

 Optimizing such a complex nested for loop is non-trivial.
 If you have tried optimizing matrix multiplication, you know that there is a lot of tricks involved in it.
 ## Convolution as GEMM

 As you saw above, a normal convolution operation is too tricky to be performed if you have to match the performances that advanced libraries such as BLAS provide.
 Maybe we can visualize this problem as a different operation altogether.
 How about a matrix multiplication ?